Arivas00/README_Generator/README.md

 ## License

-This project is licensed under the APACHE 2.0 license.
+This project is licensed under the MIT license.

 ## Contributing

-Need to know Git.
+Need to know how to use Git and Github.

 ## Tests

 To run tests, run the following command:

 ```
 npm test
 ```